Azure ExpressRoute: connecting to Azure effortlessly

 Main benefits of express route

-- Express route allows organizations to connect to Microsoft cloud services anywhere in the world
+- Global Connectivity: It enables organizations to connect to Microsoft cloud services from anywhere in the world.

 ExpressRoute connectivity models